-The district will take prompt and equitable corrective measures within its authority on findings of harassment, intimidation, or bullying of a student.
+The district will take prompt and equitable corrective measures within its authority on findings of harassment, intimidation, or bullying.
 Depending on the severity of the conduct, corrective measures may include counseling, education, discipline, and/or referral to law enforcement.

 Corrective measures for a student who commits an act of harassment, intimidation, or bullying will be varied and graded according to the nature of the behavior, the developmental age of the student, or the student's history of problem behaviors and performance.
-Corrective measures that involve student discipline will be implemented according to district policy and procedure 3241, Student Discipline.
+Corrective measures that involve student discipline will be implemented according to district policy 3241, Classroom Management, Corrective Actions or Punishment.